sumotoy/SSD_13XX/README.md

 # SSD_13XX
-A very fast and full featured driver for SOLOMON SYSTECH SSD1331 and SSD1351 OLED compatible with Teensy's and many other MCU's
+A very fast and full featured driver for SOLOMON SYSTECH SSD1331 and SSD1351 OLED compatible with Teensy's and many other MCU's.
+I have other 2 libraries here in github but have some issues and are quite old, this will replace both.

-<b>Diver supported so far:</b><br>
+<b>Driver supported so far:</b><br>
   - SSD_1331: Hardware accellerated
   - SSD_1351: Hardware accellerated